The Gay Place: Plot

-In The Flea Circus, Governor Fenstemaker maneuvers conservative state senator Roy Sherwood into helping him get a liberal appropriations bill passed.
-Roy is having an affair with Ouida Fielding, the estranged wife of another state senator, Earle Fielding.
+In The Flea Circus, Governor Fenstemaker maneuvers conservative state representative Roy Sherwood into helping him get a liberal appropriations bill passed.
+Roy is having an affair with Ouida Fielding, the estranged wife of another state representative, Earle Fielding.
 Roy also has to deal with the fact that one of his political colleagues (a rival for Ouida's affection) has probably taken a bribe.
 These things take place against a background of constant drinking and partying by Roy, his colleagues and their associates and hangers-on.
 Much of this occurs at the Dearly Beloved Beer and Garden Party (based on Austin’s Scholz Garten), where young politicians drink, philosophize, and gossip.

 In Room Enough to Caper, junior U.S. senator Neil Christiansen, who was appointed to the seat by Fenstemaker after another senator's death, returns home to consider running for re-election.
 Fenstemaker's machinations propel Neil into announcing his candidacy.
 Meanwhile, Neil tries halfheartedly to rediscover his marriage and his family, yet continues to sleep with a woman who works for him.
 The novella concerns itself with Christiansen's rising political prospects as his home life deteriorates.

 In Country Pleasures, the governor's party drives out to the set of a film starring Vicki McGown, the ex-wife of Fenstemaker's speechwriter Jay McGown.
 Vicki attempts to win Jay back, which causes tensions between Jay and his girlfriend Sarah (also the governor's secretary).
 Vicki takes the governor and Jay on a joyride to an old Mexican village, where the governor drunkenly signs Texas back to the Mexicans.
 The latter part of the story deals with an attempt to cover up a scandal which breaks open in the governor's absence.